Lexus UX 300e boot space, seating & practicality

-It's not very big inside, but the Lexus UX 300e is well packaged and extremely comfortable
+It's not very big inside, but the Lexus UX 300e is extremely comfortable

 The Lexus UX has never been the largest car in its class, but that doesn't mean it's a practicality disaster.
-There's space enough for four adults to sit in comfort, with front-seat passengers being particularly well treated in higher trims.
-Boot space is where sacrifices have been made, but thankfully, choosing the electric version of this car doesn't mean making a sacrifice over other models in the range – instead, it's actually a little better.
+Front-seat passengers being particularly well treated in higher trims, with comfortable seats that adjust in all manner of directions.
+Space is at a premium in the back, however.

 Lexus UX 300e interior space, storage & comfort

 The UX isn't the biggest car in this class, and it's in the rear seats where the biggest compromises have been made.
 Taller adults will need to dip very low to get in, and once they're there, they'll find a Mercedes EQA or Audi Q4 e-tron is far more accommodating.
 The high rear window line in the Lexus means smaller children may struggle to see out from their booster seats, too.